 Growing Maiden Grass ‘Morning Light’

-Morning Light grass prefers to grow in full sun, but can tolerate some light shade.
-Too much shade can cause it to become limp, floppy and stunted.
-This maiden grass should be mulched around the base in autumn, but do not cut back until early spring.
-You can cut the plant back to about 3 inches (7.6 cm.) in early spring before new shoots appear.
+Morning Light grass prefers to grow in full sun but can tolerate some light shade.
+Too much shade can cause it to become limp, floppy, and stunted.
+This maiden grass should be mulched around the base in autumn, but do not cut the grass back until early spring.
+You can cut the plant back to about 3 inches (7.5 cm.) in early spring before new shoots appear.